Archive: February 8, 2017

 Proper truancy

-anjuna-bullWe all needed a change of scene and I thought a few hours in the Wednesday flea market in Anguna might amuse everybody.
+We all needed a change of scene and I thought a few hours in the Wednesday flea market in Anguna might amuse everybody.
 I think half of the Russian tourist population, most of the ‘crème de la crème’ Anglaise, and most of the local rastas were meandering in this market.
-Luckily it was such an entertaining mix of goods from all over India and Tibet that all enjoyed it and acquired the silliest objects possible including us.
+Luckily it was such an

 Changing places in hospital!

 We called the hospital to find that Davinia is definitely better this morning, the doctor confirms she had food poisoning not a virus and would like to keep her until tonight.
 As I leave the house with Christopher he is sick and is feeling awful.
-I have the volunteers working in two different locations today so I drop Christopher in the hospital and pick up Venetia who has not really slept at all, but being a doctor I know she is used to going without sleep.
+I have the volunteers working in two different locations today

 Exciting visit from NSOJ